TransSiberian (film): Plot

 An American couple, Roy and Jessie, take the train from Beijing to Moscow on their return home from a Christian mission in China.
 Roy befriends their cabin mates, a Spanish man, Carlos, and his Seattle-born girlfriend, Abby.
 Jessie is more wary than her husband and does not share his unguarded warmth to the strangers, but Carlos shows Jessie his souvenir matryoshka dolls.

 When Roy misses the train in Irkutsk while sightseeing, Jessie is alone with Carlos and Abby.
 When she alights the train at Ilanskaya to wait for Roy, Carlos and Abby also get off, claiming Jessie would be unsafe alone.
 In a restaurant, Jessie sees a doll nearly identical to those of Carlos.
 Abby is upset when she mentions this and goes to bed.
 Jessie begs Carlos not to involve Abby in his activities.

 The next morning, Carlos comes to Jessie's room, tells her his shower is broken and asks to use hers.
 Jessie receives a summons from reception and leaves Carlos in her room.
 At reception, she receives a call confirming that Roy will join her, and Carlos convinces her to go on a trip into the wilderness, where they find a ruined church.

 Jessie, an amateur photographer, starts taking pictures.
 When Carlos makes advances, she first refuses, but they then begin kissing.
 Jessie quickly changes her mind and asks Carlos to stop but he continues, becoming aggressive and chasing after her.
 She becomes terrified and hits him with a fence post, killing him.
 Jessie returns to the station in a state of shock, shortly afterwards Roy's train arrives and she re-joins him.
 Roy assumes her emotional greeting is due to her anguish over his delay.
-As the train pulls away, Jessie notices Abbey through the window, running alongside the train searching hopelessly for Carlos.
+As the train pulls away, Jessie notices Abby through the window, running alongside the train searching hopelessly for Carlos.

 Ilya Grinko, a narcotics officer whom Roy befriended, is their new cabin mate.
 Jessie is shocked to find Carlos' dolls in her suitcase and realizes that he hid them when he was in her room.
 Grinko accompanies them for dinner and talks about his job, Jessie realizes that Carlos was smuggling heroin, and later unsuccessfully tries to get rid of the dolls when the others are asleep.
 She panics when Grinko becomes suspicious.
 When she returns to her cabin to find Roy examining the dolls, she breaks down and explains their origins, though without telling Roy about Carlos' death.
 They give Grinko the dolls, who seems satisfied they were uninvolved.